Dow's winning streak ends; dollar falls

 DOLLAR RECEDES

-The dollar took a breather from its recent sprint higher, losing 0.56 percent to a one-week low against a basket of major currencies.
-But it did reach the seven-month high touched on Thursday.
+The dollar took a breather from its recent sprint higher, losing 0.56 percent to a one-week low against a basket of major currencies .DXY.
+But it did reach the seven-month high touched on Thursday. <FRX/>

 The euro rose 0.52 percent to $1.3071, recovering from Thursday's three-month low of $1.2911, and was on course for a second consecutive weekly gain against the dollar.